discordjs/guide/guide/voice/seeking.md

 ### Creation

-First, to seek resource, you have to create new function like this:
+To seek resource, you can create a new function with  the following code:

 ```js
 // Require necessary package